dotm/dotm.github.io/_posts/2010-10-10-current-priorities.markdown

 -  Survive and keep the soul intact
 -  Train hard to be able to contribute to significant artworks when the time comes

-Note to self: Don't mind too much about the people who can't even see your existence, you'll end up getting depressed and killing yourself like some of those who came before you.
+Note to self: Don't mind too much about the people who can't even see or don't want to see your full existence, you'll end up getting depressed and killing yourself like some of those who came before you.